MurmurationsNetwork/MurmurationsDocumentation/docs/guides/create-a-profile.md

 ## 1. Hosted on WordPress

 The [WordPress Node Plugin](https://docs.murmurations.network/developers/wp-node.html) makes it simple to create Profiles for People, Organisations, Groups, Project and Offers and Wants via your WordPress site.
 Just follow the steps in the link above.
-If you're not using Wordpress see options 2 and 3 below - you can create and host Profiles for any other type of website.
+If you're not using WordPress see options 2 and 3 below - you can create and host Profiles for any other type of website.

 ## 2. Hosted by Our Profile Generator